The Amazon’s largest isolated tribe is dying

 A young mother in a hammock breastfed her 8-month-old daughter, who weighed just 6 pounds.
 The girl was receiving a blood transfusion and had a feeding tube.
 Crops in the village were failing, her father said.
 “It’s difficult to get them to sprout,” a translator relayed.
 “He said he doesn’t know why.”

-‘I Sell It to Whoever’
+‘I sell it to whoever’

 At a nearby restaurant, Eric Silva reached over a table with a nearly half-pound chunk of solid gold.
 Silva, a gold trader, had bought it that day for roughly $10,000.
 The government, he said, would never be able to stop the hunt for such wealth.